Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Acknowledgments

 This research is based upon work supported in part by the DARPA KAIROS Program (contract FA8750-19-2-1004), the DARPA LwLL Program (contract FA8750-19-2-0201), and the IARPA BETTER Program (contract 2019-19051600004).
 Approved for Public Release, Distribution Unlimited.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, IARPA, or the U.S. Government.

-Special thanks go to our annotators, students in CIS 421/521 and MCIT 521 at the University of Pennsylvania, for RNPC, and Artemis Panagopoulou, for the extrinsic evaluation data.
-We also thank Haochen Zhang, Pengyuan Lu, Daniel Deutsch, Daphne Ippolito, Lara Martin, Young-Min Cho, Eleni Miltsakaki, Jordan Kodner, Ellie Pavlick, Charles Yang, Yejin Choi, Chris Potts, and Mitch Marcus for their valuable feedback.
+Special thanks go to our annotators, students in CIS 421/521 and MCIT 521 at the University of Pennsylvania.
+We also thank Artemis Panagopoulou for providing the extrinsic evaluation data.
+Meanwhile, we appreciate the support from OpenAI on finetuning GPT-3.
+Finally, we thank Haochen Zhang, Pengyuan Lu, Daniel Deutsch, Daphne Ippolito, Lara Martin, Young-Min Cho, Yi Zhang, Helen Jin, Siyi Liu, Eleni Miltsakaki, Jordan Kodner, Mingming Liu, Peng Zhou, Christopher Cieri, James J. Fiumara, Ellie Pavlick, Charles Yang, Yejin Choi, Alexander Koller, Chris Potts, and Mitch Marcus for their valuable feedback.